 Maintain continuous lines of communication, keeping the Senior Executive Officers informed of all critical issues.

-Interact with national office staff, mentor and develop staff using a supportive and collaborative approach; mentoring and development of staff should be done by ED’s not volunteer finance, the ED’s are “staff boss” with the Senior Executive Officers assign accountabilities; set objectives; establish priorities; and monitor and evaluate results.
+Interact with national office staff, ; and assist the Senior Executive Officers to set the assignment of accountabilities; objectives; priorities; and assist with the monitoring and evaluation of results.

 Interact with the external bookkeeper on an as required basis.